splatterxl/splatterxl/README.md

 ## Hi

-I'm Splatterxl, a no-life coder gurl who needs to go out and touch some grass.
+I'm Splatterxl, a not cute coder gurl who needs to go out and touch some grass.

 ### What have I been doing with my life
 <!--START_SECTION:waka-->